Teaching your dog to run straight lines

 A dog’s natural tendency is to take the easy route to a retrieve.
 Unfortunately, the easy route may not be the straightest or shortest route.
 And whenever your retriever veers from a straight line to the bird, their memory can be hampered regarding where the bird landed.

-Not going straight to the bird and avoiding or being swayed by factors is called cheating.
-The factors that can affect your retriever’s line are wind, hills, water, downed trees, and difficult terrain, to just name a few.
+Not going straight to the bird and avoiding or being swayed by outside factors is called cheating.
+Outside factors that can affect your retriever’s line are wind, hills, water, downed trees, and difficult terrain, to just name a few.

 The No-No Drill is designed to help your dog learn to be more honest, taking the most direct/straight route to a downed bird.